 Sometime later I joined the local club LACC (Lidcombe Auburn Cycle Club) and I’ve even tried racing.
 Extraordinary for a woman who thought she was ‘hopeless’ at sport.

-So now I ride most Saturday and Sunday mornings around the area, plus a couple of short mid-week early morning rides with my friend Philippa.
+So now I ride most Saturday and Sunday mornings around the area, plus a couple of short mid-week early morning rides.
 Usually about 140 km per week.
 As a result I’ve never felt fitter which is pretty amazing for a 40-something year old.
 Better late than never.

 I’ve also participated in lots of community and charity rides which are an excellent goal for training.
 These included Around the Bay in Melbourne, the Gong ride, the Tour Down Under community ride and plenty more.
 I call myself the tortoise.
 I’m never the fastest rider even in my own age/gender category but I always finish what I set out to achieve at my own pace and within my own ability.
 That’s not to say I don’t push myself.

-I also upgraded my bike to a Specialized Amira Expert road bike in February 2011 and now enjoy riding even more.
+I also upgraded my bike a couple of times and now ride a Specialized Amira road bike and enjoy riding even more.